From Oregon Hikers Field Guide

 The mountain was named Mt.
 Hood by English Lt.
 William Broughton in 1792, after British Admiral Samuel Hood.

 Thousands of people climb Mt.
 Hood each year.
 The most common route is the south route beginning at Timberline Lodge.
-There are guide services available that will provide necessary equipment and training.
+There are guide services available that will provide the necessary equipment and training.
 All of that being said, climbing Mt.
 Hood can be dangerous.
+The worst disaster was in May 1986, when nine students and teachers from Oregon Episcopal School perished in a whiteout during their descent.
 In late November 2006, three climbers disappeared on a north climbing route.
 One was later found, having passed away from hypothermia; the other two remain missing.
 In February 2007, three hikers and their dog fell into the White River Canyon.
 This story has a happier ending with all surviving relatively unharmed.
-In total, 130 people have died in the attempt on Mt.
+In total, about 140 people have died in the attempt on Mt.
 Hood, including 30 climbers in the last 25 years.

 Mt.
 Hood is said to be the second most climbed mountain in the world after Mt.
 Fuji.
 A similar claim is made by fans of Mt.
 Monadnock in New Hampshire.
 Both claims are accurate, differing only in the definition of "mountain".
 Mt.
 Monadnock sees more climbers, upwards of 125,000 a year.
 Western snobs however, look down on the 3,165 foot eastern peak as a mere hill, not in the running for "mountain" status.
 In any event, Mt.
 Hood is the second most climbed mountain over 10,000 feet in the world.